galileolajara/cp1/README.md

 Top 2 Feature: Easy-to-use yet powerful metaprogramming system -
 - Metaprogramming is just as easy as *string intepolation*.
-Powered by QuickJS of Fabrice Bellard (who made TCC).
+Uses QuickJS of Fabrice Bellard (who made TCC).
 - Metaprograms are also cached and have few or *zero overhead*.
 - Debugging meta-codes is *easier* because you can see the output of metaprograms in the cache folder.